peteroupc/classic-wallpaper/uielements.md

 After about 2003, user-interface graphics tend to be 8-bpc images and are less interesting to discuss here, as 16- and 256-color versions are often made from those images through _dithering_[^6] or similar techniques.

-Most text in this period was rendered in a solid color.
+From about 1990 to about 1997, most user-interface text was rendered in a solid color.
 In fancier displays of text, a "shadowed" text look was often achieved using multiple shifted renderings of the text in a single color (for example, from one pixel upward and leftward to three pixels downward and rightward) followed by an unshifted rendering in the base color or pattern.[^11]  But new applications should avoid having text in icons, cursors, and pixel images.

 ## Flexible User Interface Graphics